gabrielfitzpatrickcs/CrashTestDummies-RecoveringEarlyHollywood/README.md

 ### Electron Frontend

 - Displays the Flask-powered web interface
-- Allows users to upload images for OCR processing
+- Allows users to upload images and PDFs for OCR processing
 - Handles communication with the backend using Axios

 ## Contributing